 Over 2,200 years old, it’s thought that Seville’s emergence is thanks to the Romans.
 But it was actually founded earlier in the 7th century BC by the Phoenicians.
 The ancient, sandal-wearing, conquerors called the city ‘Hispalis’.
 They stole and Latinised the name and city from the Phoenician people.
 Their name for Seville was ‘Hisbaal’, from the word ‘Spal’ meaning ‘lowland’ in their ancient language.

 Subsequently, when the Islamic conquest took place in 711, Seville became ‘Ishbiliyah’.
 And a few centuries later the Umayyad dynasty in Southern Spain disintegrated and became part of the Castilian Kingdom.
 The city then realised its final name ‘Seville’ in 1248.
 You’ll completely understand why all these ancient civilisations fought over this stunner of a city when you get here.

 Seville has a lot to offer; ancient palaces, Roman ruins, a strong ceramics tradition, and thousands of tapas cafés/bars.
-There’s something for everyone.
-No wonder it’s referred to as the ‘Pearl of Andalusia’.
+There’s something for everyone which is partly why the city is one of the best solo travel destinations.
+With all this, it's not surprising that Seville is referred to as the ‘Pearl of Andalusia’.